-Welcoming the great artists that are coming to the New Balkan Rhythm festival, we will present them, starting with Max Pollak.
+Welcoming the great artists that are coming to the New Balkan Rhythm festival, we will present Max Pollak.
 He is a true citizen of the world, a native of Vienna who lives in New York and practices tap dancing.
 He studied Afro-Cuban and South American music and dance heritage, and always weaves his European roots into his music.
 He is a dancer, a musician, a singer; choreographer, lecturer, musical and theater performer.

-Solo performer as well as a leader of the Max Polak Group, he often works in New York as a choreographer who stages dance and music performances, at the same time performing in them.
+Solo performer as well as a leader of the Max Pollak Group, he often works in New York as a choreographer who stages dance and music performances, at the same time performing in them.
 He also performs in instrumental ensembles as a percussionist, by tap dancing and playing body percussion, transferring the dance into a rhythmic line.

 Ana and Marko, the organizers of the festival, met Max at the Body Rhythm festival in Hamburg in 2019, where they attended his workshops and immediately there was spontaneous mutual recognition, appreciation and developed artistic sympathies.
 Since then, they plan to work together.
 Last year was the first time they cooperated at the first New Balkan Rhythm festival.

 When and how did you start doing body percussion?

 I started doing body percussion while I was studying jazz and drums at the New School in New York city in the mid nineties.
 I was studying in a jazz programme.
 That is where I encountered Afro-Cuban music.